Ageu-Felipe-Nunes-Moraes/Jogo_Da_Velha_N_Dimensoes/README.md

-# Jogo da Velha
+# Tic-Tac-Toe

-Eu, Ageu Felipe Nunes Moraes, recriei o Jogo da Velha para fins acadêmicos, inspirado no clássico Tic-Tac-Toe.
-A minha versão permite jogar em N dimensões contra outra pessoa via terminal.
+I, Ageu Felipe Nunes Moraes, recreated the Tic-Tac-Toe game for academic purposes, inspired by the classic game.
+My version allows playing in N dimensions against another person via the terminal.

-## Requisitos de Instalação
+## Installation Requirements

 - Python 3.x
 - numpy

-## Biblioteca Necessária
+## Required Library

-- `numpy`: Para manipular matrizes.
+- `numpy`: For matrix manipulation.

-## Como Jogar
+## How to Play

-1. Certifique-se de ter Python e numpy instalados em seu sistema.
+1. Ensure that Python and numpy are installed on your system.
-2. Clone ou baixe o repositório deste jogo.
+2. Clone or download the repository of this game.
-3. Execute o arquivo principal do jogo.
+3. Run the main game file.
-4. Jogue contra outra pessoa em N dimensões.
+4. Play against another person in N dimensions.
-5. Use o teclado de acordo com as instruções para escolher a posição que desejar.
+5. Use the keyboard according to the instructions to choose the desired position.
-6. Siga as regras tradicionais do jogo da velha para marcar uma linha, coluna ou diagonal com símbolos iguais.
+6. Follow the traditional rules of Tic-Tac-Toe to mark a row, column, or diagonal with identical symbols.

-## Como Contribuir
+## How to Contribute

-Se deseja contribuir para o desenvolvimento deste jogo, siga estas etapas:
+If you wish to contribute to the development of this game, follow these steps:

-1. Fork o repositório.
+1. Fork the repository.
-2. Faça suas modificações e melhorias no código.
+2. Make your modifications and improvements to the code.
-3. Teste suas alterações para garantir que funcionem corretamente.
+3. Test your changes to ensure they work correctly.
-4. Envie um pull request descrevendo as mudanças que você fez e suas razões para elas.
+4. Submit a pull request describing the changes you made and the reasons for them.

-## Autor
+## Author

-Este jogo foi recriado por Ageu Felipe Nunes Moraes como parte de um projeto acadêmico inspirado no clássico jogo da Velha.
+This game was recreated by Ageu Felipe Nunes Moraes as part of an academic project inspired by the classic Tic-Tac-Toe game.
-Para dúvidas ou sugestões, entre em contato pelo email [ageumoraes67@gmail.com].
+For questions or suggestions, contact [ageumoraes67@gmail.com](mailto:ageumoraes67@gmail.com).

-## Aviso Legal
+## Disclaimer

-Este é um projeto de software independente e não tem afiliação com marcas ou produtos relacionados ao jogo da velha ou suas variantes.
+This is an independent software project and is not affiliated with any brands or products related to Tic-Tac-Toe or its variants.